The Lord gives no answer to the idolaters. Ezekiel 14:1-11.

 This message from God seems to be primarily to Ezekiel.
 The prophet is not convinced that such a harsh judgement is due to his people.

 Does God deceive the prophet?
 2 Thessalonians 2:11.
-God allows them to follow their own wiles, there sin is so great.
+God allows them to follow their own wiles, their sin is so great.
 God tells the prophet that he will only send one judgement on a people when it is absolutely necessary.

 There is so little righteousness in the land that these 3 righteous men could not avert the judgement.
 He will give four examples of this, famine Ezekiel 14:13f, wild beasts Ezekiel 14:15f, a sword Ezekiel 14:17f, pestilence Ezekiel 14:19f.

-For each one of these judgements Noah, Daniel, and Job’s righteousness would not be enough to avert that judgement.
+For each one of these judgements, Noah, Daniel, and Job’s righteousness would not be enough to avert that judgement.
 So, he says, how much more will that be true if God sends his four sore judgements on the land.
 This small amount of righteousness not being able to save a nation is seen in Sodom and Gomorrah.

 Abraham’s interceding for the 50 then eventually 10 righteous is the same principle.
 Lot’s righteousness was not enough to save Sodom.
 From the hypothetical land receiving one judgement from God, the prophet is now shown this in relation to Jerusalem.